Neo0283/government-contract-monitor/README.md

 ## 🎯 Bottom Line

-This system transforms your ability to detect corruption by:
+This system transforms your ability to monitor contracting patterns by:
 1. **Monitoring 7+ government data sources** simultaneously
 2. **Pattern detection** specifically designed for your scenarios
 3. **Real-time alerting** on concerning developments
 4. **Historical analysis** to understand trend development
 5. **Evidence collection** for investigative follow-up

-**Perfect for detecting emergency acceleration, patriotic branding, information sovereignty, and financial consolidation schemes.**
+**Designed for monitoring emergency procurement, rapid contract accumulation, and unusual competitive patterns.**

 ---